 1. It’s impossible to completely prevent malware / hacks.

-2. Make sure to update your plugins and themes and WordPress version regularly (I do this for my SpeedKills.io customers on a weekly basis).
+2. Make sure to update your plugins and themes and WordPress version regularly (MemberFix can do this for you via our Care Plans)

 Un-updated apps represent one of the largest security vulnerabilities in WordPress, even if they’re deactivated.